 - 1 Knife

-Reserve the Romanesco cooking water; you’ll use it to cook the pasta.
+Keep the broccoli cooking water; you will use it to cook the pasta.

-Meanwhile, cut the guanciale into strips and slowly fry it in a pan, adding a drizzle of oil if needed.
+Meanwhile, cut the guanciale into strips and slowly fry it in a pan, adding a drizzle of oil if necessary.

 When the guanciale is crispy, drain it and place it on a sheet of paper towel.

-In the pan with the rendered fat from the guanciale, flavor the Romanesco, halving the larger florets.
+In the pan with the guanciale fat, sauté the broccoli, cutting the larger florets in half.
 Meanwhile, cook the pasta in salted boiling water.

-Drain the pasta while still al dente directly into the pan with the sauce, add two or three ladles of the starchy cooking water, and toss to emulsify.
+Drain the pasta while still al dente directly into the pan with the sauce, add two or three ladles of the starchy cooking water and toss to combine.

-Near the end of cooking, add the crispy guanciale, a drizzle of raw olive oil, and let everything meld together.
+Almost at the end of cooking, add the crispy guanciale, a drizzle of raw olive oil and let the flavors marry.

-Plate the pasta with guanciale and Romanesco and serve it hot with a generous sprinkle of Pecorino Romano.
-You can also add the Pecorino during the final tossing of the pasta to make it creamier.
+Plate the pasta with guanciale and romanesco and serve it very hot with a generous sprinkle of Pecorino Romano.
+You can also add the Pecorino while finishing the pasta to make it creamier.